shahil302/Madhav-sales-dashboard/README.md

 # Madhav-sales-dashboard
-This is Madhav-sales-dashboard in which we are creating dashboard using power bi and take some meaningful insights.
+This is Madhav-sales-dashboard using power bi and take some meaningful insights.